CIBC-Internal/python/Doc/library/calendar.rst

 .. data:: day_name

-   An array that represents the days of the week in the current locale.
+   A sequence that represents the days of the week in the current locale, where Monday is day number 0.

+       >>> import calendar
+       >>> list(calendar.day_name)
+       ['Monday', 'Tuesday', 'Wednesday', 'Thursday', 'Friday', 'Saturday', 'Sunday']

 .. data:: day_abbr

-   An array that represents the abbreviated days of the week in the current locale.
+   A sequence that represents the abbreviated days of the week in the current locale, where Mon is day number 0.

+       >>> import calendar
+       >>> list(calendar.day_abbr)
+       ['Mon', 'Tue', 'Wed', 'Thu', 'Fri', 'Sat', 'Sun']

+.. data:: MONDAY
+          TUESDAY
+          WEDNESDAY
+          THURSDAY
+          FRIDAY
+          SATURDAY
+          SUNDAY

+   Aliases for the days of the week, where ``MONDAY`` is ``0`` and ``SUNDAY`` is ``6``.

+   .. versionadded:: 3.12

+.. class:: Day

+   Enumeration defining days of the week as integer constants.
+   The members of this enumeration are exported to the module scope as :data:`MONDAY` through :data:`SUNDAY`.

+   .. versionadded:: 3.12

 .. data:: month_name

-   An array that represents the months of the year in the current locale.
+   A sequence that represents the months of the year in the current locale.
 This follows normal convention of January being month number 1, so it has a length of 13 and  ``month_name[0]`` is the empty string.

+       >>> import calendar
+       >>> list(calendar.month_name)
+       ['', 'January', 'February', 'March', 'April', 'May', 'June', 'July', 'August', 'September', 'October', 'November', 'December']

 .. data:: month_abbr

-   An array that represents the abbreviated months of the year in the current locale.
+   A sequence that represents the abbreviated months of the year in the current locale.
 This follows normal convention of January being month number 1, so it has a length of 13 and  ``month_abbr[0]`` is the empty string.

+       >>> import calendar
+       >>> list(calendar.month_abbr)
+       ['', 'Jan', 'Feb', 'Mar', 'Apr', 'May', 'Jun', 'Jul', 'Aug', 'Sep', 'Oct', 'Nov', 'Dec']

+.. data:: JANUARY
+          FEBRUARY
+          MARCH
+          APRIL
+          MAY
+          JUNE
+          JULY
+          AUGUST
+          SEPTEMBER
+          OCTOBER
+          NOVEMBER
+          DECEMBER

+   Aliases for the months of the year, where ``JANUARY`` is ``1`` and ``DECEMBER`` is ``12``.

+   .. versionadded:: 3.12

+.. class:: Month

+   Enumeration defining months of the year as integer constants.
+   The members of this enumeration are exported to the module scope as :data:`JANUARY` through :data:`DECEMBER`.

+   .. versionadded:: 3.12

+The :mod:`calendar` module defines the following exceptions:

+.. exception:: IllegalMonthError(month)

+   A subclass of :exc:`ValueError`, raised when the given month number is outside of the range 1-12 (inclusive).

+   .. attribute:: month

+      The invalid month number.

+.. exception:: IllegalWeekdayError(weekday)

+   A subclass of :exc:`ValueError`, raised when the given weekday number is outside of the range 0-6 (inclusive).

+   .. attribute:: weekday

+      The invalid weekday number.

 .. seealso::